 LIBOR is used as a reference rate for our Term Loans and our interest rate cap and swap arrangements.
 On July 27, 2017, the United Kingdom's Financial Conduct Authority ("FCA") announced it intends to stop compelling banks to submit rates for the calculation of LIBOR after 2021.
 On March 5, 2021, the ICE Benchmark Administration Limited, which is supervised by the FCA, announced that it will cease publication of the 3-month U.S. Dollar denominated LIBOR rate after June 30, 2023.
 There is no assurance that LIBOR will continue to be published until any particular date, and it is unclear if a new method of calculating LIBOR will be established, or if an alternative reference rate will be established.
-The Federal Reserve Board and the Federal Reserve Bank of New York organized the Alternative Reference Rates Committee, which identified the Secured Overnight Financing Rate ("SOFR") as its preferred alternative to U.S. dollar LIBOR in derivatives and other financial contracts.
+The U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, has formally recommended the Secured Overnight Financing Rate ("SOFR") as its preferred alternative to U.S. dollar LIBOR in derivatives and other financial contracts.

 We are not able to predict when LIBOR will cease to be available or if SOFR, or another alternative rate reference rate, attains market traction as a LIBOR replacement.
-Our Term Loans and interest rate cap and swap arrangements provide that if LIBOR is no longer available, then the parties to the agreements shall enter into an amendment utilizing the prevailing market convention for determining the rate of interest for syndicated loans in the United States at the time.
+Our property level mortgage loans and interest rate swap arrangements provide that if LIBOR is no longer available, then the parties to the agreements shall enter into an amendment utilizing the prevailing market convention for determining the rate of interest for syndicated loans in the United States at the time.
 In such circumstances the interest rates on our Term Loans and in our interest rate cap and swap arrangements may change.
 The new rates may not be as favorable as those in effect prior to any LIBOR phase-out.
 In addition, the transition process may result in delays in funding, higher interest expense, additional expenses, and increased volatility in markets for instruments that currently rely on LIBOR, all of which could negatively impact our cash flow.